Skip to content

 Notable Projects and Artists

-Axel Vervoordt, a Belgian designer, is known for his wabi-sabi interiors.
-He uses natural materials and muted colors to create serene spaces.
-His work often features weathered wood and rough textures.
+1. Axel Vervoordt: This Belgian designer is known for interiors that blend wabi-sabi with modern minimalism.
+He uses weathered materials and muted colors to create serene spaces.

 Lessons Learned from Wabi-Sabi Art Installations